brightcove/brightcove-player-sdk-ios/README.md

 ### Advertising

-The Brightcove IMA, FreeWheel, Pulse and SSAI[^1] ad plugins are compatible when using AVPlayerViewController.
+The Brightcove IMA, FreeWheel, Pulse and SSAI ad plugins are compatible when using AVPlayerViewController.
 You can use the AVPlayerViewController's `contentOverlayView` for the view in which to display ads (not applicable to SSAI).

 You may wish to hide/show the AVPlayerViewController's playback controls before and after ads play: